chadkluck/serverless-sam-8ball-example/README.md

 `sam deploy --stack-name sam-8ball-prod --parameter-overrides FavoriteColor="yellow"`

 On a not-so-side note, you can see juggling different parameters for different deploy stacks can become a little difficult once you move beyond this simple example.
-And, what if you accidently mis-type a production stack name?
+And, what if you accidentally mis-type a production stack name?
 You'd either create a new stack or overwrite a different one!

-However, you could create a copy of _samconfig.toml_ called _samconfig-prod.toml_, and change the values within the file.
+However, you could create a copy of `samconfig.toml` called `samconfig-prod.toml`, and change the values within the file.

-Deploying to test would be the same `sam deploy` which would use the _samconfig.toml_ file.
+Deploying to test would be the same `sam deploy` which would use the `samconfig.toml` file.
 But then, when you want to deploy to production, just do:

 `sam deploy --config-file samconfig-prod.toml`